-Accessible days out beside the seaside
+Accessible days out at the seaside

 Some of the most accessible beaches in the UK include: